Onboard, pay and manage employees in the Netherlands with Deel.

 Pension contribution**: 15.7% of employee's pensionable salary + USD 14 admin fee

-Note: the 8% holiday allowance is invoiced monthly as an employer cost, separately from the salary.
-Some cost have limits, so contributions may vary.
+The 8% holiday allowance is invoiced monthly as an employer cost, separately from the salary.
+However, this cost is included in the employee’s annual salary.

 One off costs:

 Standard working hours are 8 hours per day, 40 hours per week.
 The standard workweek is from Monday to Friday.

 Pregnancy leave is paid by the employer at 100% of the gross salary, up to a maximum of 100% of the maximum daily earnings.
 The employer can request reimbursement of the statutory amount through the Dutch Employee Insurance Agency (UWV).
 There is no qualifying period of service for pregnancy leave

 Birth leave is paid by the employer.
 During the first six months after birth, there is an additional leave of 5 weeks for full-time employees (“additional birth leave”).
 This leave is not paid by the employer.
 An employee who takes this additional leave is eligible for state benefits consisting of 70% of their last earned salary (capped at 70% of the maximum daily wage), which will be granted by the Dutch Employee Insurance Agency (UWV).

 The payment of wages consists of 70% of the last earned salary – as long as the salary does not exceed the maximum daily wage, in which case the continued payment of wages is capped at 70% of the maximum daily wage – and in the first-year entails at least the statutory minimum wage.
 In general, employment contracts often state that the employer will pay 70% or 100% of the employee's full salary (the amount is not capped) for the 1st year of illness and 70% of the employee's salary (the amount can be capped) during the 2nd year of illness.